paguerre3/go/README.md

 ---
 ### Generics
-Generics in Go were introduced in Go 1.18, allowing developers to write functions, types, and methods that can work with any type.
-Here's a brief summary:
+Generics in Go were introduced in Go 1.18, allowing developers to **write functions, types, and methods that can work with any type**.

 **Key Concepts:**